senzing-garage/aws-cloudformation-ecs-senzing-stack-basic/docs/README.md

 ### SshPassword

 1. **Synopsis:**
-   Password to be used when logging into the SSHD container.
+   The [SshUsername](#sshusername)'s password to be used when logging into the SSHD container.

 ### SshUsername